 • Inflammation or infection, such as pelvic inflammatory disease

-• Obstruction, such as ovarian torsion that blocks blood flow
+• An obstruction, such as ovarian torsion, that blocks blood flow

 • Hemorrhagic or vascular issues, such as a ruptured ovarian cyst